Tharushi111/Paf_Test_Project/README.md

 # Git & GitHub Practice Repository

 ## 📌 About This Repository
-This repository was created **for academic lab practice purposes** to learn and become familiar with:
+This repository was created **for  University academic lab practice purposes** to learn and become familiar with:

 - Git basics
 - GitHub workflow